esallychang/BIOF521_Spring2022/_episodes/02-ReadMapping_Tutorial.md

 > A few of the things that I noticed are:
 > + The reads are still about 100bp long (see Position x-axis).
 > + The quality of the reads still declines along their lengths.
-> + However, all bases along the length of the read are now over the `Phred > 32` read-quality cutoff.
+> + However, there is much less variation in quality along the read length.
 > + What else do you notice?
 {: .solution}